ibm-cloud-docs/dns/dns-api.md

 * **domainId**: Identifier of the `SoftLayer_Dns_Domain` to which this resource record is a child record
 * **properties**: To be changed

-Domain serial numbers are updated by the API automatically.
+The API updates the Domain serial numbers automatically.
 {: note}

 ```sh